-Increasingly, individuals must rely on consistent professional development in order to remain competitive.
-A focus on continuous adult learning is therefore vital for Europe to overcome economic challenges, meet demands for new skills and to maintain productivity.
-Learning is also essential for social inclusion, active citizenship and participation in a progressively digitalised economy.
+Increasingly, individuals must rely on continuous professional development to remain competitive on the labour market.
+A focus on adult learning is, therefore, vital for Europe to overcome economic challenges it is currently facing, as well respond to the demand for new skills and sustained productivity in an increasingly digitalised world economy.

-Actions and initiatives at a European level can increase our understanding of how to respond to challenges in adult education; they can also provide support to institutions and individuals – and enable a better exchange of experiences between countries.
+Actions and initiatives at the European level enhance our understanding of how to respond to challenges in the field of adult learning.
+They can also provide support to institutions and individuals, and enable a better exchange of knowledge and experiences between countries.

-The Agenda outlines a vision of how adult learning should develop in Europe by 2020.
-Specific priorities for the period 2015 - 2020 are:
+The Agenda outlines a vision of how adult learning should develop in Europe by 2020 and sets the following specific priorities for the years 2015 - 2020:

-- improving governance through better coordination between policy areas, enhanced effectiveness and relevance to needs of society;
+- Improve governance through better coordination between policy areas, enhanced effectiveness and societal relevance

-- significantly increasing supply and take up of high-quality provision, especially in literacy, numeracy and digital skills; effective outreach, guidance and motivation strategies to reach and assist adult learners;
+- Ensure effective outreach, guidance and motivation strategies to reach and assist adult learners

-- more flexible opportunities for adult to learn and improved access through more learning at the workplace, the use of ICT, and second-chance programmes leading to a recognised qualification;
+- Offer more flexible opportunities for adults to learn and improved access through more learning at the workplace, the use if ICT and so-called ‘second chance’ qualification programmes

-- improved quality through monitoring the impact of policies and improving the education of adult educators.
+- Enhance the quality of adult learning by monitoring the impact of policies and improving the training provided to adult educators

-- Recommendation on Upskilling Pathways: New Opportunities for Adults - this initiative aims to help adults acquire a minimum level of literacy, numeracy and digital skills and/or acquire a broader set of skills by progressing towards an upper secondary qualification or equivalent (level 3 or 4 in the European Qualifications Framework (EQF).
-More information can be found on the Upskilling Pathways web page.
+Further to this, the Council has adopted a Recommendation on Upskilling Pathways aiming to help adults acquire a minimum level of literacy, numeracy and digital skills or a specific upper-secondary level qualification (level 3 or 4 in the European Qualifications Framework (EQF)).
+More information can be found on the Upskilling Pathways webpage.

-- A network of National Coordinators who promote adult learning in their countries, provide policy advice and support, and gather and disseminate good practices.
-Links to specific countries' co-ordinators, as well as information on some of their work, can be found via the Renewed European Agenda for Adult Learning webpage.
+A network of National Coordinators who promote adult learning in their countries, provide policy advice and support, and gather and disseminate best practices has also been established.

-- The Electronic Platform for Adult Learning in Europe (EPALE) is a multilingual online space to exchange, showcase, and promote methods of good practice in adult education in order to learn from each other.
+The Electronic Platform for Adult Learning in Europe (EPALE) provides a multilingual online space to exchange, showcase and promote best practices in adult education, as well as to promote peer learning.